-On Page 4, set the Network Call Redirection field should be set to n.
-Setting the Network Call Redirection flag to y enables SIP REFER for call transfer.
+On Page 4, setting the Network Call Redirection field to n disables use of the SIP REFER message for call transfer, re-INVITE will be used instead.
+Setting the Network Call Redirection flag to y enables use of the SIP REFER message for call transfer.
+In compliance test, both mechanisms were tested and successful.